Bristol-Myers Squibb Whale Trades Spotted - Benzinga

 Volume & Open Interest Development

-In terms of liquidity and interest, the mean open interest for Bristol-Myers Squibb options trades today is 8054.57 with a total volume of 16,818.00.

-In the following chart, we are able to follow the development of volume and open interest of call and put options for Bristol-Myers Squibb's big money trades within a strike price range of $30.0 to $100.0 over the last 30 days.
+Looking at the volume and open interest is a powerful move while trading options.
+This data can help you track the liquidity and interest for Bristol-Myers Squibb's options for a given strike price.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Bristol-Myers Squibb's whale trades within a strike price range from $67.5 to $77.5 in the last 30 days.

 Bristol-Myers Squibb Option Volume And Open Interest Over Last 30 Days